-Hallyu is considered to be one of the largest Korean exports as this also means exporting South Korea’s popular culture, makes South Korea unique.
+Hallyu is considered to be one of the largest Korean exports as this also means exporting South Korea’s popular culture which makes South Korea unique.
 No other country in the world is as dedicated to making their pop culture one of their leading exports as Korea is, making Hallyu its “soft power.”
-They want Korean Wave to be the leading popular culture export globally.
+They want Hallyu to be the leading popular culture export globally.

 Why is Hallyu Wave popular?